JacobYoung97/2750/README.md

 ## Possible future additions:
 *********************************
-"Easy": add css stylesheet to be included at the <head> </head> and/or a title for the webpages
+Add css stylesheet to be included at the <head> </head> and/or a title for the webpages
 	-this can be added as a secondary file on the command line to execute the program that creates the webpages

-"Easy": change the file structure to better organize the files with src/ , include/ , docs/ , and possible css or javascript later
+Change the file structure to better organize the files with src/ , include/ , docs/ , and possible css or javascript later
 	-will need to change where programs are called in every file

-"Medium": add javascript functionality either from a script file on the command line or embedded in the tags (would need some more if-statements)
+Add javascript functionality either from a script file on the command line or embedded in the tags (would need some more if-statements)